ps2homebrew/Open-PS2-Loader/README.md

 OPL will automatically create the above directory structure the first time you launch it and enable your favorite device.

-For HDD users, OPL will read `hdd0:__common/OPL/conf_hdd.cfg` for the config entry `hdd_partition` to use as your OPL partition.
+For HDD users, OPL will read `hdd0:/__common/OPL/conf_hdd.cfg` which contains one line: `hdd_partition=+OPL` to use as your OPL partition.
+It is recommended to use `__common`, `+OPL`, or if you have a Crystal Chip modchip: `+Crystal`.
-If not found a config file, a 128Mb `+OPL` partition will be created.
+If a config a config file is not found, a 128Mb `+OPL` partition will be created.
 You can edit the config if you wish to use/create a different partition.
-All partitions created by OPL will be 128Mb (it is not recommended to enlarge partitions as it will break LBAs, instead remove and recreate manually with uLaunchELF at a larger size if needed).
+Partitions created by OPL will be 128MB.
+It is not recommended to enlarge partitions as it will break LBAs, instead remove and recreate manually with uLaunchELF at a larger size if needed.
+Be warned, it is wise to format and create the desired OPL partition first before adding games as editing, deleting, and adding partitions out of order is not recommended and may break the software.

 </p>
 </details>